Tuesday, October 28, 2025

 Pick the single most important action that moves you toward your goal today.
 Put this at the top of your to-do list, and don't do anything else until it's done or you have a good reason to wait.
 It trains your brain to treat focus like a muscle.

-By owning the mistake, you uncover what actually needs fixing.
+By acknowledging the mistake, you identify what truly requires attention.

 Realign to the goal → you decide the right fix, not just any fix.